Notice of Privacy Practices

 For more information, call 217-535-3102 for Health Services.

-Anyone over the age of 12, who may have been exposed to a sexually transmitted disease (STD), is encouraged to use our confidential walk-in clinic.
+Anyone over the age of 12 who may have been exposed to a sexually transmitted disease (STD) is encouraged to make an appointment.
 If a disease is found, treatment will be provided at the time of the visit.
 STD counseling services are included.

 What to Expect When Visiting Our Adult Clinic